What to pack in a 'go bag' for when disaster strikes - Local News 8

 Experts said that the pandemic has necessitated other precautions and changes to the emergency items you should bring if you evacuate your home.

-Perhaps the most important pandemic-specific rule: Be sure to have N95 masks with two-way ventilation.
-Sury said it’s important to make sure you’ve got the right masks, since those with valves on them don’t filter outflow and therefore could leave you vulnerable to Covid-19.
+Perhaps the most important pandemic-specific rule: Be sure to have an N95 mask without a valve.
+Sury said it’s important to make sure you’ve got the right masks, since those with valves on them don’t filter outflow and therefore could expose other people around you to Covid-19.

 “People don’t realize how dangerous the wrong respirator can be,” he said.